 Presented by: Alyssa Tkach

 Every homeowner can attest to the importance of protecting their home.
 Although many are aware of the potential destruction of disasters such as fires and storms, there is less knowledge overall about the significance of home water leaks.
 In fact, according to Bloomberg’s article, “The Hidden Property Danger Lurking in Your Home,” almost half of all property damage losses in 2015 were due to water leaks.
 1 in 50 homes have water leaks or frozen pipes each year.

-Water leaks, if left unattended, can be very costly, so it is absolutely crucial for homeowners to stop them before they occurs.
+Water leaks, if left unattended, can be very costly, so it is absolutely crucial for homeowners to stop them before they occur.
+If not, in the long-run one may have to bear additional costs for repair and also hire professionals from a reputable water damage restoration company.
 CHUBB lists several ways to reduce the risk of water damage in the home:

 - If you’re leaving for an extended period of time, ask someone to stay in or check on the home periodically.